-If the Clerk of the Course decides to interrupt a race due to climatic conditions or some other reason, then Red Flags will be waved at the finish line and at all flag marshals' posts and he will switch on the Red Lights around the circuit.
+If the Clerk of the Course decides to interrupt a race due to climatic conditions or some other reason, then Red Flags will be waved at the finish line and at all flag marshals' posts the Red Lights will be displayed around the circuit.
 Riders must immediately slow down and return to the pit lane.